 \subsection{Reinforcement learning}

-In a simple case of reinforcement learning an agent interacts with an environment at discrete time steps.
-At each time step, the agent observes the current state of the system and chooses an action out of a set of finite actions.
-One time step later the agent receives the reward for taking that particular action in that state and it also observes the new state of the environment.
+In a simple case of Reinforcement Learning (RL), an agent interacts with an environment at discrete time steps.
+At each time step, the agent observes the system's current state and chooses an action out of a set of finite actions.
+One time step later, the agent receives the reward for taking that particular action in that state and observes the new state of the environment.
 The goal of reinforcement learning is to find the mapping between states and actions to maximise the long-term reward of the agent.
-This framing of the reinforcement learning problem considers RL to be solving a Markov Decision Problem (MDP) \cite{barto2003recent}.
+This framing of the reinforcement learning problem considers RL to solve a Markov Decision Problem (MDP) \cite{barto2003recent}.
 RL problems are not restricted to solving discrete-time finite state-action space MDPs.
-However, this is an ideal framework \cite{barto2003recent} for the simulation of simple RL algorithms.
-This provides a simple baseline foundation for comparison with future extensions, that is computationally inexpensive, but can accommodate a dynamic online environment.
+However, this is an ideal framework \cite{barto2003recent} for the simulation of simple RL algorithms and provides a simple baseline foundation for comparison with future extensions that is computationally inexpensive.

-Dynamic programming, as developed by Bellman \cite{bellman1954theory}, can also be used as a way of solving for the optimal mapping between states and actions {\it i.e.} to find an optimal policy.
-However, using dynamic programming can become impractical for solving real-world problems in two important ways: First, it assumes complete knowledge of the environment, which includes knowledge of the underlying probability transitions from one state to another given some action.
-Second, it suffers from the \textit{curse of dimensionality} as the state and action spaces increase \cite{sutton2018reinforcement}.
-The advantages of using RL over dynamic programming are thus twofold: Firstly, the RL agents do not need full knowledge of the environment to learn an optimal policy \cite{almgren2001optimal}.
+The advantages of using RL as compared to dynamic programming \cite{bellman1954theory} (for example) are twofold \cite{sutton2018reinforcement}.
+Firstly, the RL agents do not need full knowledge of the environment and learn an optimal policy.
 They can learn the optimal policy by interacting with the environment and recording the rewards for taking actions in certain states.
-Secondly, to increase the scalability of the learning process the agent can use function approximations to represent their knowledge \cite{almgren2001optimal}.
-The RL algorithm that will be implemented in this paper is the \textit{Q-learning} algorithm given by \cite{watkins1989learning}.
-These simple RL agents are used to solve the optimal execution problem in order to represent a single learning agent with bounded rationality.
+Secondly, to increase the scalability of the learning process, the agent can use function approximations to represent their knowledge \cite{almgren2001optimal}.
+The RL algorithm that will be implemented in this paper is the \textit{Q-learning} algorithm \cite{watkins1989learning}.
+These simple RL agents are used to solve the optimal execution problem to represent a single learning agent with bounded rationality.